Updated February 16, 2021

 COVID cases continue to fluctuate in our community.
 At this time, our medical and dental offices are shifting to meet the demands of patient care- along with keeping our patients and staff safe.
-Many of our sites are working, primarily via telemedicine.
-We work with each of our patients to set up the best, most appropriate appointment for you.
+Many of our sites are working both in person and a combination of telemedicine.
 Thank you for your help and consideration in our care for you and our community.

 Please review the information below to learn more about symptoms, testing, the vaccine and how to protect yourself, your loved ones, and our Berkshire community.

 Everyone has a role to play in stopping the spread of the Novel Coronavirus, COVID-19.
 Please remember that one of the greatest sources of spread are people who have COVID-19 who are not experiencing symptoms.
 Therefore, following these methods of protection for self and others is very important, even after you are vaccinated:

 - WEAR A MASK